 1.2.
 Penal Code 647(j) – criminal “invasion of privacy”

 Penal Code 647(j) is California’s criminal “invasion of privacy” law.
 It prohibits three distinct but related crimes:

 - Using a device such as a telescope or binoculars to invade a person’s privacy;

-- Secretly photographing or recording a person’s body under or through his or her clothing for the purpose of sexual arousal or gratification; or
+- Secretly photographing or recording on videotape a person’s body under or through his or her clothing for the purpose of sexual arousal or sexual gratification; or

-- Secretly recording or photographing another person in a private room in order to view that person’s body or undergarments.5
+- Secretly recording with a video camera or photographing another person in a private room (such as a dressing room) in order to view that person’s body or undergarments.5

 Example: While shopping at The Grove, Billy sticks his phone under a girl’s short skirt and records a short video.
 This “upskirt” video is an invasion of privacy under Penal Code 647(j).